ace-rake/minishell/exec_sequence.md

 > > will use the node to the right as its arguments should it exist
 > > > should these arguments exist then they overrule any input fd that was given prior to the execution of this command

+> ***edgecase***
+> > what if only a option is given as argument
+> > > Man does it even realy fucking matter ?
+If any arg is given, i just give it to execve then execve can decide wheter or not it needs anything more

 > argument
 > > these are needed for everything else to work